-The Corporation has finalized a two year per tonne royalty agreement to monetize the resource and production commenced in Q2 2018.
+The Corporation has finalized a two year per tonne royalty agreement to monetize the resource.

-INVENTORY STAGING AREAS (Conklin, Sunday Creek, and Km-208)
+INVENTORY STAGING AREAS (Conklin, Sunday Creek, and KM208)

-The Corporation has strategic inventory staging locations on accessible year-round roads at Conklin, Sunday Creek, and Km-208 to support product supply and deliveries to local clients and industry on demand through the year.
-These staging areas accommodate seasonal production from Corporate pits, particularly from Logan and Cowpar Pit.
+The Corporation has strategic inventory staging locations on accessible year-round roads at Conklin, Sunday Creek, and KM208 to support product supply and deliveries to local clients and industry on demand through the year.
+These staging areas accommodate seasonal production from Corporate pits, particularly from Logan Pit.